-We have all met them, those really successful individuals, who seem to do everything before the age of 30.
-They have been early accepted to Ivy League Universities, started successful nonprofits, traveled, and managed to hold down a super high powered job all along the way.
+We have all met them, those successful individuals, who seem to do everything before the age of 30.
+They have been early accepted to Ivy League Universities, started successful nonprofits, traveled, and managed to hold down a super high-powered job all along the way.

 Then, one day, last week it came to me…Remarkably successful individuals are remarkable because they don’t make excuses or put off getting things done.
 Their time is truly their own to manage and they make the most out of it.

 No really, think about it!
 How many times have you thought “I need to plan more”, “I’m not quite ready”, “I’m too busy”, etc…and the list goes on, and on, and on…and meanwhile you still haven’t accomplished anything.

 Thomas Jefferson said, “Never put off to tomorrow what you can do today.”
 So what have you done today?
 If your answer is nothing, here are a few thoughts to help you stop procrastinating and accomplish your goals.

 Everyone has their vices, we spend hours upon hours watching TV, surfing the internet, etc., but did you know that the average American spends 5 hours a day doing leisure activities.
 That’s about 76 full days each year.
 Just imagine what you could do with that time!

 Take the time to make more time, by turning off your TV, putting the book down, and turning off your digital devices for just a few hours every day and you will see how much more you will be able to accomplish.